mutan/docker-for-psql/readme.md

 1. SQL Cookbook.
 Anthony Molinaro.
 2009
 (database and user name: `molinaro`)

-This repository provides to you:
+This repository provides you with:
 * `psql` command line tool (from docker container)
 * databases filled with appropriate data for every book